-A dancer, choreographer and master instructor for 17 years, Betsy Ann, is fulfilling her lifelong dream in creating Momentum Dance Company.
+A dancer, choreographer and master instructor for over 20 years, Betsy, is fulfilling her lifelong dream in creating Momentum Dance Company.
 She has been trained and competed nationally and internationally in the United States and Canada since the age of 11.
 She began her dance training in Milwaukee, WI and her competitive career in Oakville, Ontario.

 TWIRL & Tap Instructor

 Kasey Hartman, now a high school senior, joined Momentum in Season 1.
 She started helping with summer camps and classes because she loves working with kids.
 When injuries forced her to stop dancing, Betsy invited her to teach and help with classes.
 She was more than happy to make this switch so she could stay in the Momentum family and have lots of time to help kids have the great dance experience she benefited from at Momentum.

 Ballet, Jazz, Contemporary, Leaps & Turns Instructor

 Jaylyn Vaughan has been dancing since the age of 3 and competing since she was 10.
 She spent most of her youth dancing at Classical Dance Center in Tustin, California.
 She later moved on to her home studio, Avi’s Dance Project, as well as the accredited Yorba Linda Academy of Ballet.